carlosgalvezp/FCND-P3-Controls-Cpp/WRITEUP.md

 #### 3. Implement altitude control in python.

+The altitude controller is a PD controller since we have a second-order system (we control acceleration to reach a desired position).
+First, we compute the desired acceleration `u_1_bar` with the PD controller.
+Then we account for the non-linear effects of the attitude by dividing by `b_z`.
+Finally, we multiply the acceleration by the mass of the drone to create a thrust command in Newtons.

+The full source code can be seen below:

 ```python
 def altitude_control(self, altitude_cmd, vertical_velocity_cmd, altitude, vertical_velocity, attitude, acceleration_ff=0.0):
     """Generate vertical acceleration (thrust) command